Pritamneeviq57/ai-agent/SCHEDULED_WORKFLOW.md

 ## Overview

 This workflow uses a simple single-phase approach to process Teams meeting transcripts:
-- **Processing** (Every 6 hours): Fetches meetings from Graph API (last 1 day), fetches transcripts for all meetings, and processes those without existing summaries
+- **Processing** (Every 6 hours): Fetches all Teams meeting transcriptions from the last 1 day to now from Graph API (using user ID).
+If transcriptions are available, checks if summary exists - if yes, skips; if not, generates summary and sends email.

 ## Workflow Steps